 Medical emergencies can happen anywhere and at any time.
 Having immediate access to the right emergency equipment, along with the right level of training for those first on the scene, has the potential to save lives.

-The LIFELINE range of resuscitation equipment, including oxygen cylinders and defibrillators, is designed not just for use by medical professionals (such as doctors and dentists) but also by appropriately trained first aid personnel within the workplace and community.
+The LIFELINE range of resuscitation equipment, including oxygen cylinders and Automated External Defibrillators, is designed not just for use by medical professionals (such as doctors and dentists) but also by appropriately trained first aid personnel within the workplace and community.